L2jLiga/grunt-webfonts/README.md

 Type: `boolean` Default: `false`

-If `true` task will not be ran.
-In example, you can skip task on Windows (becase of difficult installation):
+If `true` task will not be run.
+For example, you can skip tasks on Windows (because of difficult installation):

 ```javascript
 options: {